nonlining/CarND/CarND-Vehicle-Detection/README.md

 The second challenge is choosing a good sliding windows size and offset from far to near distance for every frame.
 So I decide to use 1x size of windows on farthest then plus 0.5x for every 2 steps.
 So the scales will be from 1 to 3.5 in my code.
 The reason I choice for different size with different distance is perspective of lane.
 The size of car near is bigger than far one.
 Farthermore, I also limit the sliding window range from 400 to 760 in y direction.
 This is the highly probability range that cars will appear.

 The final challenge is getting stable or smoothing bounding boxes for cars.
-I try to use previous 10 frames, and cumulate heat map of 10 frames.
+I try to use previous 10 frames, and cumulate heat map of 10 frames, and I also increase threshold to 6.
+That means it should have at least 6 frame contains car detection, and it will be considered as real true for car detection.

 For this project, the performace is also a big issue.
 It tooks almost 18 mins to generate a 50 second video.
 For this reason, it's very hard to use my code in real-world application.
 To implement the whole pipeline with other faster language(C/C++) will be important for this.